rmwood367/cs386-Group10-Project/Reports/Week3_Report.md

 ## Next Steps:
 * Ryan Wood:
+  - Plan next meeting
+  - Start base code idea
+  - Come up with designs for the application
+  - Start some mockups

 * Latisha Talayumptewa:
    - Contribute to the start of the base of the website

 * Blase Gornick:

 * Jeremiah Lopez: